Barbara Gabeler

 Background

 Born and raised in Rotterdam.
 I moved to Glasgow in 2016 to pursue a joint-honours degree (MA) in History and Economic and Social History at the University of Glasgow.
-During my undergraduate degree, I developed a keen interest in gender history and the history of medicine, and more specifically in topics at the intersection of these fields, such as reproductive healthcare and population policy.
+During my undergraduate studies, I developed a strong interest in gender history and the history of medicine, particularly where they intersect in areas such as reproductive healthcare and population policy.
 Following my MA, I pursued an MSc in Gender History in 2020 at the same institution.

 In September 2022, I started my PhD at the University of Edinburgh, with cross-institutional supervision between Edinburgh and the University of Glasgow.
 I am immensely grateful to have been awarded a SGSAH AHRC DTP Studentship to fund this research.